On the KPZ equation with fractional diffusion: global regularity and existence results: Introduction

 \

-The interest of the fractional Laplacian is motivated, in addition to the mathematical relevance, by the fact that has recently been used in a number of equations modeling concrete phenomena.
+The interest of the fractional Laplacian is motivated, in addition to the mathematical relevance, by the fact that it has recently been used in a number of equations modeling concrete phenomena.
 Among others, we mention crystal dislocation \cite{DP_P_V_2015}, \cite{DP_F_V_2014}, mathematical finances \cite{Apple_2004} and quantum mechanics, see \cite{L_2000}.

 For the nonlocal case $s\in (\frac 12,1)$ and for regular data, the authors in \cite{W,W1} proved the existence of a regular solution using semi-group theory and probabilistic tools.
+More precisely, the authors in \cite{W} treat the case $f=0$ and $\O=\ren$, under regular assumption on $u_0$, in order to get global estimates.
+In their approach, the fact that $\O=\ren$ turns out to be a fundamental key, which is lost in the case of a bounded domain.
+As we will see later, the work on bounded domains, $\O$, generates a loss of regularity near the boundary and, as a consequence, non existence results holds for large values of $q$.

 \

 The main goal of this paper is to consider a general class of data.
 It is important to remark that monotony arguments have serious limitations in order to pass to the limit in the approximating problems.
 To overcome these difficulties we will follow the arguments used for the elliptic case in \cite{AP}.
 In particular, we will use apriori estimates and the Schauder fixed point theorem, which in the stationary case are inspired by results in \cite{CON2} and \cite{CON1} for local operators.